 Services of type LoadBalancer¶

 LoadBalancer in Kubernetes enables you to directly expose services to the outside world without using an ingress resource.
-It’s generally made available only by cloud providers, who spin up their own native cloud load balancers and assign an external IP address through which the service is accessed.
+It is made available only by cloud providers, who spin up their own native cloud load balancers and assign an external IP address through which the service is accessed.
 This helps you to deploy microservices easily and expose them outside the Kubernetes cluster.

 By default, in a bare metal Kubernetes cluster, service of type